bigcommerce/gruf/README.md

 ### Gruf 3.0

-* Utilize the new core Ruby interceptors in gRPC 1.7
-* Support client interceptors
 * Change configuration to an injectable object to ensure thread safety on chained server/client interactions
 * Move all references to `Gruf.` configuration into injectable parameters
 * Redo server configuration to be fully injectable
-* Move client calls to their native method implementation

 ## Companies Using Gruf